simonhearne/webperfninja/_posts/2015-08-07-future-of-web-performance-1.md

   credit: flickr/dunechaser
   creditlink: https://www.flickr.com/photos/dunechaser/9312170928/
 ---
-#### Web performance is a hot topic now but how will upcoming technologies change the way we manage it in the future?
+#### Web performance is critically important, how will upcoming technologies change the way we manage it?

 Web performance is [critical](/2015/web-performance-optimisation-basics/) to a successful online business.
 Keeping on top of the latest technologies, techniques and practices allow us to stay ahead of the curve and get the edge over our competition.